ryganzk/TxtToSmd/README.md

 | TRIPLET_SIXTEENTH_NOTE | 3 |
 | SIXTY_FOURTH_NOTE | 2 |

-# PLEASE READ THIS BEFORE CONTINUING
+# PLEASE READ THIS BEFORE USE

 EoS smd files contain a starting track that is completely devoid of note data.
 I assume this is done so the rest of the tracks are able to be played smoothly.
 A good majority of these files contain hex data that translates to this: